 - How might these experiences have effected what Alexander Gardner's lens captured?

 Download and print the "I Am" Poem template.
 After reading the biography, you should complete the poem as if you were Lincoln.
 Think of unique words for your poem.
-Use a thesaurus or vocabulary wor target="blank"ds from English or another subject area to enhance the poem.
+Use a thesaurus or vocabulary words from English or another subject area to enhance the poem.

 Making a Lincoln Portrait